 George Mason University, Cashier's Office, 4400 University Drive, MS 2E1, Fairfax, VA 22030.
 Allow 10 business days for delivery by the due date, and postmarks are not considered a receipt of payment.

 Semester Payment Plan

-Mason payment plans are available on-line only.
-The preferred payment method for payment plans is the on-line/electronic check option, which does not charge a convenience fee.
-The following plans are available for students who need to budget their accounts.
+Mason payment plans are available online only.
+The following plans are available for students who want to budget their accounts.

 The Summer term offers a two payment plan only.
 The plan begins with a down payment of 50% and the $25 contract fee, and defers the second payment until mid-June.

 Deferred tuition options in Fall and Spring are available through two, three and four payment plans.
 Important deadlines must be followed to take advantage of the four payment plan, which allows charges to be paid in four installments - beginning in July for Fall and December for Spring.
 The two and three payment plan options begin any time prior to the due date for the semester.
 All plans require a down payment, which is the first payment plus the $25 contract fee.
 For more information, call the Student Accounts Office at 703-993-2484 or go to https://studentaccounts.gmu.edu/payment-plans/.